kagof/intellij-pokemon-progress/README.md

 ![All](eg/family.gif)

 This is [a plugin](https://plugins.jetbrains.com/plugin/15090-pokemon-progress/versions) for [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) (And other compatible IDEs), which replaces your progress bars with a (random) Pokémon.
 The color of the progress bar fill is based on that Pokémon's type(s).
+Preferences are located under `Preferences > Appearance & Behaviour > Pokémon Progress`.

 ## Included Pokémon